teks/squadron-commander/combat.md

 Damage is first applied to shields, then to the ship's systems; for ideas, cf "Damage to specific systems" in `ega-trek-design-notes.md`.

-Damage is applied as a single number.
-It will first ablate the shields.
+Whenever Damage is applied, first shields are reduced by that quantity.
 Any leftover is applied to the ship's hull.
 Once the hull is reduced to 0, the ship is destroyed.

 Also, any time the hull is damaged, crew morale is harmed as well.